aloutfi/usda-dl/README.md

 ## Next Step: Automation

-Once optimized, the repository could be completely automated by consolidating the notebooks into a single script mirroring the ETL Process Overview system diagram:
+Once optimized, the notebooks in this repository could be consolidated into single script that mirrors the ETL Process Overview system diagram:

 ![ETL Process Overview system diagram](https://i.imgur.com/KORxYL7.png)